“Culture eats strategy for breakfast.” – Peter Drucker

 The BOT model isn’t just a way to build capacity – it’s a way to institutionalize culture at scale.
 It creates the conditions for engineering teams to deliver with ownership, resilience, and strategic alignment from day one.

 At CBTW, we don’t just build teams.
-We help our clients build engineering cultures that last and scale software delivery efficiently.
+We help our clients build engineering cultures that last.